What is rent to own?

 Will I own the house?

 Eventually, yes!
 After the agreed time, you'll have the option to buy the house at the price agreed upon when you signed up.
-The top-up payments you've made are credited towards the down payment on the house.
-We'll connect you with mortgage brokers to help you find the right mortgage for you.
+The contributions you've made go toward the purchase price of thehome.
+When you're ready to buy, we'll connect you with our trusted mortgage brokers to help you find the right mortgage for you.

 How do I know you’ll sell the house to me?

-When you move into the property you will sign an Option Agreement which gives you the legal right to buy the property, but not the obligation to, should your plans change.
+When you move into the property you will sign an Option Agreement – a simple legal document that gives you the right to buy the property, but not the obligation to, should your plans change.

 How long will it take to buy the house?

-Typically, it takes around five years, but this timeframe can vary depending on your needs and situation.
+Typically, it takes around 2–7 years, depending on your needs and situation.

 What if I don’t want to buy the house after the rental term ends?

-How is BeHomed different from shared ownership schemes?
+How is rent-to-own different from shared ownership schemes?

 When you buy a home through shared ownership, you buy a share which will be between 10% and 75% of the full market value of the property (this can be with a mortgage).
 You then pay rent to the landlord for the share they own.
 Usually, you also pay monthly ground rent and service charges for the maintenance of communal areas.